 The three-point bend testing provides values for the modulus of elasticity in bending and the flexural stress–strain properties of the material being tested.
 One advantage of three-point flexural testing over other methods is the ease of the specimen preparation.
-Very little preparation is usually required.
+Very little preparation is usually required for a bend/flex tester.
 A deflection coil may also be implemented and placed under the sample being tested to give a more accurate measurement of displacement versus just measuring the displacement of the crosshead travel.
 Four-point bend testing is similar, the major difference is that the addition of a fourth loading point brings a much larger portion of the beam to the maximum stress.
 This is most noticeable when studying brittle materials.